• About

 • Contact

-• press
+• CLIENTS

 The Client I Landed by Accident

-The Client Who Taught Me About Visibility
+And What it Taught Me About Visibility

 In a previous post, I wrote about how I landed my first client without a website.
+At the time, I wasn’t thinking about SEO, personal branding, or building a reputation as a marketing consultant in Loudoun County.

 The takeaway?